 7. Copying other people’s speech patterns.

 This also includes copying their facial expressions and tone of voice.
 I did so because I believed they spoke ‘normally’, and I didn’t.
-What I realize now was it was merely me trying to act in a more neurotypical way.
+I realize now that was merely me trying to act in a more neurotypical way.

 8. Paranoia and uncertainty surrounding people’s intentions.